Best Online Degrees in: Business Administration

 At American InterContinental University Online, students can access their courses anytime, anywhere, and through several means, earning itself props for flexibility.
 Students can look at materials online, as well as on their phone or iPad through AIU Mobile, and they can download presentations and lectures as podcasts for when they’re on the go.
 AIU Online also has a variety of online classes to meet your needs, according to those who need them: the school ranked No. 4 in College Prowler’s list of the Best Online Course Options, based on ratings by students themselves.

 The University of Florida has developed career resource center just for its distance learning students, winning this award for the convenience and accessibility of its career support.
 Online, students can find help selecting a major through UF’s Career Help for Major Planning program; explore different majors, careers, and internships through a series of career roadmaps; practice their interviewing skills through virtual mock interviews; access internships, jobs, career events, and workshops; and connect with recruiters by setting up appointments either on-campus or online.

 Financial aid can be confusing, and often an impediment to seeking a higher education.
 The University of Florida stands out in this category thanks to its comprehensive financial aid packages, as well as its generous offerings.
-For the 2010-2011 school year, 99% of full-time beginning undergraduate students received financial aid – with 98% receiving grant and scholarship aid, according to the National Center for Education Statistics.
+99% of full-time beginning undergraduate students received financial aid – with 98% receiving grant and scholarship aid, according to the National Center for Education Statistics.
 Overall, 91% of undergraduate students receive grant or scholarship aid.
 And throughout the year, students can check on their aid status through the school’s online learning center, ISIS.

 Library and Research Support